samagragupta/Kuruma/README.md

 # Information

-The object of the game is to avoid the incoming cars (red in colour) by moving left or right.
+A basic game made in Java using the Java Swing library.
-The game is made with Swing using Java.
+The objective of the game is to avoid the incoming cars (red) by moving your car (yellow) left or right.

 # Controls
 N: Move left